krontech/chronos-cam-app/doc/testing/VIDEOSAVE.md

 Abort Recording Test
 --------------------
-1. From the playback window, select a video select the entire video to be recorded using the "Mark Start" and "Mark End" buttons, ensuring that this consists of at least 4000 frames., then tap the Settings button to open the save settings window.
+1. From the playback window, select a video select the entire video to be recorded using the "Mark Start" and "Mark End" buttons, ensuring that this consists of at least 4000 frames, then tap the Settings button to open the save settings window.
-2. Insert a fast media device and select the H.264 encoding format, at 0.7 bits per pixel and 60fps.
+2. Insert a fast media device and select the H.264 encoding format, at 0.7 bits per pixel, max bitrate of 40 Mbps and 60fps.
 3. Tap the "Close" button to exit the save settings window, and then the "Save" button to begin recording.
     * The playback speed should average around 60fps on a fast storage medium.
     * The Save button should have its text replaced with "Abort Save"